 |PhD Seminar in Empirical Corporate Finance|

-The following information is for the entering classes of 2017–2019.
+The following information reflects data for the entering classes of 2017–2021.

 |2017 Class Size||3|